Triumph Tiger 100: Post-war production

 When Triumph recovered and began production again at Meriden the Tiger 100 re-appeared with the new telescopic fork.
 In 1951 it gained a new close finned alloy cylinder barrel and factory race kits for independent racers.
 In 1953 a fully race-kitted model, the Tiger 100C, was available although only 560 were made.

 1954 saw the first swinging-arm rear suspension models and the Tiger 100 was developed year on year alongside the other models in the range.
 The Tiger was the sports bike of the Triumph marque and was extensively used for racing.
 Racing modification included a solo seat.
 1959 was the last of the pre-units (separate engine/gearbox) and in 1960 it was completely redesigned in the new 'unit' style as the T100A.
-A long line of T100SS, T100C, T100R and others appeared during the sixties in the UK and export (mainly US) markets culminating in the Daytona variants which soldiered on until 1973.
+A long line of T100SS, T100C, T100R and others appeared during the sixties in the UK and export (mainly US) markets culminating in the Daytona variants which remained in production until 1973.
 The historic Tiger name was revived by the new Hinckley Triumph company in 1993 (see Triumph Tiger 900 (T400)).

 Bob Dylan crash

 On 29 July 1966, Bob Dylan crashed his Tiger 100SS motorcycle on a road near his home in Woodstock, New York, throwing him to the ground.
-In the wake of his accident, Dylan withdrew from the public and did not tour again until eight years had passed.
+In the wake of his accident, Dylan withdrew from public and did not tour again for eight years.